About Vertical Tutoring

 Of course: we feel that this support is as important as the academic matters parents traditionally reflect on.
 We believe that active engagement in school and community life is key to ensuring students are safe and successful.

-Just in the last year we have recruited experienced school leaders to our pastoral team and they are able to bring years of experience to bear when dealing with the everyday stresses and strains and situations of teenage life.
+We have recruited experienced school leaders to our pastoral team and they are able to bring years of experience to bear when dealing with the everyday stresses and strains and situations of teenage life.

 When we don’t have the resources to deal with situations in-house our pastoral staff have an extensive range of contacts within other agencies to ensure that support can be swiftly put in place.